07 Oct The pen IS mightier than the sword…

 Typos, vocabulary misuse, poor punctuation (including comma splice confetti – individual sentences, which should be separated by semi-colons or full stops, breathlessly strung together by commas) subliminally undermine any claims of quality or efficiency you or your organisation are making, and in terms of revenue, that MATTERS.
 Prospects may well, not unreasonably, assume that the lack of attention to detail that has resulted in poorly-worded or error-ridden copy will similarly characterise your approach to the delivery of your service, and you may never know how much potential business you have lost through those unfavourable judgements being made.
 A half-hearted or non-existent approach to perfecting your written copy is a gamble that anyone who is serious about positive promotion of their business would be unwise to take.

-When you are searching for ‘Proofreading Service London‘ many companies appear, and we hope to be one of them, but we feel we can offer a bespoke and cost effective service to you, so please do get in touch with any questions or requirements.
+When you are searching for ‘Proofreading Service London‘ many companies appear, and we hope to be one of them, but we feel we can offer a bespoke and cost effective transcription service to you, so please do get in touch with the VoiceNotes‘ team for any questions or requirements.